dhruvMahlawat/Redline/README.md

 python3 eval/run_eval.py
 ```

-Makes real Groq/Gemini calls (needs your key, costs a few cents).
+Makes real Gemini calls (needs your key, costs a few cents).
 Paces itself between
-fixtures and retries automatically if it hits Groq's/Gemini's free-tier rate limit — if
+fixtures and retries automatically if it hits Gemini's free-tier rate limit — if
 you're on the free tier, hitting that limit is expected, and the script handles it
 instead of crashing.
 Reports field accuracy and, more
 importantly, what fraction of "high confidence" facts were actually correct — that